UNIDOC-BENCH: A Unified Benchmark for Document-Centric Multimodal RAG: Additional Experiments

 \subsection{Cost Comparison}

+\textbf{MM-RAG systems can achieve both better end-to-end performance and lower cost than text-only RAG.} Text-only RAG is the most expensive due to high token consumption, while image-only RAG has the lowest cost and latency.
+Multimodal RAG offers lower cost than text-only RAG with comparable latency.

-We also calculate the average inference cost and latency of different RAG systems.
-The image-only system (IMG) is the most efficient, while multimodal systems (MM) are the slowest, reflecting the trade-off between complexity and capability.
-The text-only system consumes the most tokens and is therefore the most expensive.
-The T+I fusion RAG retrieves from text chunks first, then images, which increases latency.
-These results suggest that modern MM-RAG systems can offer both improved performance and lower cost compared to text-only RAG.
+We report the average inference cost and latency of different RAG systems in Table~\ref{tab:app-cost}.
+Image-only systems (IMG) are the most efficient, whereas multimodal systems (MM) are the slowest, reflecting the trade-off between model complexity and capability.
+The T+I fusion RAG incurs additional latency because it retrieves text chunks before images.
+Overall, these results show that modern MM-RAG systems can provide improved performance at lower cost than text-only RAG.